The Unquestionable Case for Solely Utilizing Native Mobile Applications

 - Camera Access: Native apps can access the device's camera to capture photos and videos, enabling features such as image recognition, augmented reality, and barcode scanning.

-- GPS and Location Services: Native apps can utilize GPS and location services to track the user's location, providing features such as mapping, navigation, and location-based services.
+- GPS and Location Services: Native apps can make use of GPS and location services to track the user's location, providing features such as mapping, navigation, and location-based services.

 - Sensors: Native apps can access a variety of sensors, such as the accelerometer, gyroscope, and magnetometer, to detect motion, orientation, and magnetic fields.
 This enables features such as fitness tracking, gaming, and gesture recognition.